lit/lit.dev/packages/lit-dev-content/site/docs/v3/data/signals.md

 Signals are data structures for managing observable state.

-A signal can hold either a single value (a state signal) or a computation (a computed signal) that depends on other signals.
+A signal can hold either a single value or a computed value that depends on other signals.
 Signals are observable, so that a consumer can be notified when they change.
 Because they form a dependency graph, computed signals will re-compute and notify consumers when their dependencies change.

 Signals are very useful for modeling and managing **shared observable state**—state that many different components may access and/or modify.
 When a signal is updated,